wsor4035/devwiki/content/mapgen/_index.md

 All map generators have biomes.
 In all map generators except `v6`, these biomes are defined by games and mods using the Biome API.
 If no biomes are defined, the result will be a stone-only landscape.
 The `v6` map generator is special because its biomes are completely predefined and can't be changed trivially.

-Also, all map generators allow for a lot of configuration in the advanced settings.
+All map generators allow configuration in the advanced settings.

 ### Gallery